 Nominated for seven Academy Awards including Best Picture, The Shawshank Redemption amazingly failed to win a single Oscar.
 Its amazing because its probably one of the top ten best films ever produced.
 Based on Stephen Kings short story Rita Hayworth and the Shawshank Redemption, the film transcends the typical intellectually and spiritually bankrupt Hollywood entertainment of the modern era with an onscreen artistry that is the closest well probably ever see to poetry …

-The Sopranos (Season 4) DVD Review
+The West Wing (Season 2) DVD Review